Reboot & Repair

 Our Team

 Junior: Junior was rescued from a farm that did not have the funds to keep and maintain all of the horses that they had taken in, and we’re so grateful to have gotten him before he met a terrible fate.
-He is a yearling and is getting more ground work under his girth before he’ll understand boundaries well enough to be part of a therapy program.
-He’s currently living with other young horses and a gentle horsemanship trainer who will ensure that he has a consistent and structured upbringing.
-He loves people and will gladly stand and hug you for as long as you’ll let him.
+He is a very young horse and is getting more ground work under his girth before he’ll understand boundaries well enough to be part of a therapy program.
+He loves people and will gladly stand and hug you for as long as you’ll let him but his sense of personal space still needs some work.

-Mrs. Strawberry (Missy): Missy and her buddy Mr. Strawberry were rescued from the kill pen last summer and then abandoned by their owners.
-Missy has a club foot and swollen back leg which has been vet checked and apparently does not cause pain or lameness.
-Mr. Strawberry, a blind former Amish cart horse passed away tragically last fall leaving Missy without a place to go or her close buddy.
-Her sweet and easygoing personality will be an excellent addition to our team.
+Mrs. Strawberry (Missy): Missy and her buddy Mr. Strawberry were rescued from a kill pen last summer and then abandoned by their owners at a rescue.
+Missy has a swollen back leg which has been vet checked and apparently does not cause pain or lameness.
+Mr. Strawberry, a blind former Amish cart horse passed away tragically last fall leaving Missy both without a home to go to or her close buddy.
+She is quick to engage with others, and we can’t wait for her to tell us more of her story.

 This section is dedicated to our loved and lost souls who taught us more than we could ever have imagined, and whose lives enhanced ours with immeasurable joy, love, connection and understanding.